cameronmcnz/Java-Mission-Control-Tutorial/_posts/2020-12-20-introduction_Java_Flight_Recorder.md

 ---
 layout: default
 author: Cameron McKenzie
-title: Introduction to Java Flight Recorder
+title: Introduction to Java Flight Recorder Azul
 blurb: Here's an introduction to Java Flight Recorder and how to profile the JVM with JFR and JDK Mission Control (JMC).
 ---